- Timetable & Delivery

 Where will my class take place?

-All classes will take place on our Ormskirk campus.
+All face-to-face classes will take place on our Ormskirk campus.
 The Language Centre Administrator will contact you in advance of the start date of the course with confirmation of the room and building where your course will take place.
 You will also be sent a campus map.
 Once rooms have been allocated, this information will also appear on the individual page for your chosen course under Course Details.